illogicalNetwork/LogicEFTBot/README.md

  - !slot slick >> `The price per slot of LBT 6094A Slick Plate Carrier (80/80) is: 43333 rubles.`
  - !wiki >> `The link to the wiki is https://escapefromtarkov.gamepedia.com/LBT_6094A_Slick_Plate_Carrier`

+API Calls are redacted or else my bot would be useless - big thanks to both https://tarkov-market.com/ and https://tarkov-database.com/ for their API's that power this project!